SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

 > Following yesterday’s positive advisory committee meeting outcome regarding the Pfizer-BioNTech COVID-19 vaccine, the __U.S.
 Food and Drug Administration has informed the sponsor that it will rapidly work toward finalization and issuance of an emergency use authorization.__ The agency has also notified the U.S. Centers for Disease Control and Prevention and Operation Warp Speed, so they can execute their plans for timely vaccine distribution.

-## Added 2020-Dec-12: the clown car pulls up &amp; excretes Trump
+## Added 2020-Dec-12: the Republican clown car pulls up &amp; excretes Trump

 <img src="{{ site.baseurl }}/images/2020-12-10-pfizer-vaccine-passes-vrbpack-review-trump-performative-cruelty.jpg" width="400" height="267" alt="Trump: performative cruelty" title="Trump: performative cruelty" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 In one of his trademark acts of performative cruelty &amp; ignorance, Trump intervened in